ymdatta/ASE_Spring24_Project/src/gate.md

 GATE reads comma-seperated files (e.g. auto93.csv) whose first row names the columns.

 - Names starting with uppercase are numeries; e.g. `Salary`.
 All other names are symbolic columns.
 - Names ending with X are ignored by the reasoning; e.g. `SexM`.
 - Numeric names ending with `-` or `+` are goals to be minimized or maximized; e.g. `Weight-` and `Salary+`.
 - Symolic names ending with `!` are classes to be recognized; e.g. `happy!`.

 ## Code Format

-gate.lua has sections: help text, classes, library functions, examples.
+gate.lua has sections: help text,  examples, classes, and library functions.

 ### Help Text